 What is the adoption process, and what is included with the adoption of a pet?

-Answer: The adoption process begins with you coming to the shelter and interacting with the pet you are interested in adopting.
-You can then complete an adoption application.
-We will verify that you are allowed to have a pet either by contacting your landlord or reviewing your proof of home ownership.
-Once your application is approved, you will pay the adoption fees, and after your pet has met the mandatory hold requirements, your pet will be ready to go home!
+The adoption process begins with you coming to the shelter and interacting with the pet you are interested in adopting.
+Then you complete an adoption application.
+Once your application is approved, you pay the adoption fee.
+After your pet has met the mandatory hold requirements, it will be ready to go home!